rrothwell/rca1802-elf-build/README.md

 ### CPU PCB

 The CPU board is asembled with minor variations to allow for component availablity.
-In particlar the rectangular 1MHz oscilattor can was substituted with a square can version by mutilating some turned pin strip and bridging the pins underneath with soldered fine wire.
+In particlar the rectangular 1MHz oscillator can was substituted with a square can version by mutilating some turned pin strip and bridging the pins underneath with soldered fine wire.
 ![oscillator can mod](https://github.com/user-attachments/assets/b8bdb12a-2c62-495b-834b-8651e8762d8e)

 Power was supplied via a common USB to serial converter.
 Ensure the jumper on the convert is set to supply 5V.
 The board volatege should be measured to be around 4.9 volts.